-On March 6, Cummings requested information from the GSA about its reversal of an earlier decision to relocate FBI headquarters, which is located across the street from the Trump Hotel D.C.
-And on April 12 Cummings wrote to the GSA again, this time requesting all monthly reports from the Trump Hotel D.C., information about any liens on the hotel, a slew of correspondence between the Trump Org and GSA, and legal opinions regarding the Trump Org’s compliance with the lease.
-Cummings gave an April 26 deadline; staffers for the committee and Cummings have not replied to inquiries asking if GSA replied and to what extent.
+On March 6, Cummings requested information from GSA about its reversal of a decision to relocate FBI headquarters, which is across the street from the Trump Hotel D.C.
+On April 12 Cummings wrote to the GSA again, this time requesting all monthly reports from the hotel, information about liens on the hotel, correspondence between the Trump Org and GSA, and legal opinions regarding the Trump Org’s compliance with the lease.
+Cummings gave an April 26 deadline; GSA failed to meet it, citing confidentiality concerns.
+Cummings threatened to issue a subpoena.

 The committee also has requested 10 years of Trump’s financial records.
-And on March 11, the committee requested documents on Trump’s businesses from Capital One; the bank “said it was already preserving documents but needs a subpoena in order to comply” per Politico.
+On March 11, the committee requested documents on Trump’s businesses from Capital One; the bank “said it was already preserving documents but needs a subpoena in order to comply” per Politico.
 On April 12, Cummings notified committee members that he plans to subpoena Mazars USA, Trump’s accounting firm, for his financial statements.
-President Trump, the Trump Organization, and the Trump Hotel D.C. sued Cummings and Mazars USA on April 22 in an attempt to prevent the release of Trump’s financial records.
-Cummings postponed the subpoenas’ deadline while the courts address the president’s suit.
-On May 20, U.S. District Judge Amit P. Mehta denied the president’s motion.
+President Trump, the Trump Organization, and the Trump Hotel D.C. sued Cummings and Mazars USA on April 22 in an attempt to prevent the release of the records.
+Cummings postponed the subpoenas’ deadline while the courts addresses the president’s suit.
+On May 20, U.S. District Judge Amit P. Mehta (an Obama appointee) denied the president’s motion.
 Trump appealed the next day and two days after that, the D.C.
-Circuit Court of Appeals’ judges agreed to fast track the case, with oral arguments he;d on July 12.
+Circuit Court of Appeals’ judges fast tracked the case, with oral arguments he;d on July 12.
 After the hearing.
 Politico’s Josh Gerstein predicted the judges would vote 2-1 against Trump—David Tatel (a Clinton appointee) and Patricia Millett (an Obama appointee) seemed to side with the lawmakers, while Neomi Rao (a Trump appointee) seemed partial to Trump.
 In a filing on June 10, Trump’s attorneys argued that the committee’s subpoena was invalid because “it is an effort to investigate alleged legal violations—power that is vested in the executive, not Congress.”

 Transportation and Infrastructure subcommittee on Economic Development, Public Buildings, and Emergency Management

-On March 6, Titus requested information from the GSA about its reversal of an earlier decision to relocate the FBI headquarters, which is located across the street from the Trump Hotel D.C.
-NPR reported on March 15 that, “Democrats on the committee want to know, among other things, whether there was any political pressure exerted on the GSA by the Trump White House, presidential campaign or transition team.
+On March 6, Titus requested information from GSA about its reversal of a decision to relocate FBI headquarters, which is across the street from the Trump Hotel D.C.
+NPR reported “Democrats on the committee want to know, among other things, whether there was any political pressure exerted on the GSA by the Trump White House, presidential campaign or transition team.
 They also want to know how the Trump Hotel calculates its profits, segregates incoming money from foreign governments, and what the Trump Organization owes the GSA on a monthly or annual basis.’”

 Ways and Means

-On April 3, chairman Richard Neal (D–MA) requested six years of Trump’s personal tax returns, as well as the returns for eight of his businesses (including that of the trust that holds the president’s ownership stake in the D.C. hotel).
+On April 3, Chair Richard Neal (D–MA) requested six years of Trump’s personal tax returns and the returns for eight of his businesses (including that of the trust that holds the president’s stake in the D.C. hotel).
 After the IRS missed Neal’s deadline and then an extension, Treasury Sec.
 Steve Mnuchin said he’d make a decision whether or not to release the returns by May 6.
 He declined to do so.
 On May 10, the committee subpoenaed Mnuchin and IRS commissioner Charles Rettig, giving them a May 17 deadline to turn over Trump’s tax returns.
 Mnuchin again declined to comply.
-Neal suspects he’ll know his next move by May 24, but earlier he indicated he’ll take the issue to the federal courts.
+Neal suspected he’d know his next move by May 24, but earlier he had indicated he’ll take the issue to the federal courts.
 On July 3, the committee sued the IRS for the returns.

-Also, the subcommittee on Oversight held its first hearing on “legislative proposals and tax law related to presidential and vice-presidential tax returns” on Feb.
-7. “We will ask the question: Does the public have a need to know that a person seeking the highest office in our country obeys tax law?” said chair Rep. John Lewis (D–GA).
-Experts in tax law testified.
+The Oversight subcommittee held a hearing on “legislative proposals and tax law related to presidential and vice-presidential tax returns” on Feb.
+7. “We will ask the question: Does the public have a need to know that a person seeking the highest office in our country obeys tax law?” said Chair John Lewis (D–GA).
+Tax law experts testified.

 D.C. and MD attorneys general’s emoluments lawsuit

 Official capacity—On Dec.
 20, 2018, the 4th U.S. Circuit Court of Appeals ruled it would hear the president’s appeal of U.S. District Court Judge Peter Messitte’s (a Clinton appointee) rulings that allowed the case to proceed to discovery.
 The appellate court halted discovery in the case.
 Discovery had started Dec.
 3 and was scheduled to run through Aug.
 2, 2019, with Maryland AG Brian Frosh (D) and D.C.
 AG Karl Racine (D) having subpoenaed the Trump Organization, including its Scottish golf courses; the U.S. Departments of Agriculture, Commerce, Defense, and Treasury and the GSA; and the state of Maine.
 On July 10 the three appellate judges—Paul Niemeyer (a George H.W.
-Bush appointee), Dennis Shedd (a George W. Bush appointee), and A. Marvin Quattlebaum (a Trump appointee)—ruled unanimously in President Trump’s) were skeptical of the AGs’ case.
-D.C.
-AG Karl Racine pledged to take the case to the U.S. Supreme Court if necessary.
+Bush appointee), Dennis Shedd (a George W. Bush appointee), and A. Marvin Quattlebaum (a Trump appointee)—ruled unanimously in President Trump’s favor and dismissed the suit, finding that the AGs did not have standing.
+Frosh and Racine said they would continue to pursue their options.

 Individual capacity—On Dec.
-14, Trump’s personal attorneys appealed the denial of their motion to dismiss the case, also to the 4th U.S. Circuit Court of Appeals.
+14, Trump’s personal attorneys appealed the denial of their motion to dismiss the case to the 4th U.S. Circuit Court of Appeals.
 On Dec.
-19, the AGs replied to Trump’s motion for a stay pending that appeal by voluntarily dismissing the claims against Trump in his “individual capacity to allow the claims against President Trump in his official capacity to move forward expeditiously.”
-(The AGs only brought suit against Trump in his individual capacity after the judge suggested they do so.)
-Trump’s personal attorneys, on Dec.
-21, opposed the motion to dismiss at the district level, saying the appeals court now has jurisdiction and accusing the AGs of “gamesmanship.”
+19, the AGs replied to Trump’s motion for a stay pending that appeal by dismissing the claims against him in his “individual capacity to allow the claims against President Trump in his official capacity to move forward expeditiously.”
+(The AGs brought suit against Trump in his individual capacity after Messite suggested they do so.)
+Trump’s attorneys, on Dec.
+21, opposed the motion to dismiss at the district level, saying the appeals court now has jurisdiction and accused the AGs of “gamesmanship.”
 On July 10, the appeals court dismissed this case, ruling the AGs did not have standing to bring the suit.
 Frosh and Racine said they would continue to pursue their options.

 On Sept.
-28, Judge Emmet G. Sullivan ruled that the legislators have standing to sue.
+28, U.S. District Court Judge Emmet G. Sullivan (a Clinton appointee) ruled that the legislators have standing to sue.
 Trump’s Justice Department attorneys filed an interlocutory appeal on Oct.
 22. On Jan.
 30, 2019, the plaintiffs’ filed a notice of supplemental authority, notifying the court of the GSA inspector general’s report that criticized GSA for failing to consider if the Trump Hotel D.C.’s lease was in compliance with the Constitution after Trump became president.
 Two days later, the president’s attorneys argued that the IG’s conclusion was not inconsistent with Trump’s argument, but that the judge should ignore that report anyway because the IG has no expertise in interpreting or applying the foreign emoluments clause.
 On April 30, Sullivan denied Trump’s motion to dismiss the suit.
 While the president’s attorneys have a supplemental brief due on May 28, on May 14 they filed a motion to stay the proceedings while they appeal Sullivan’s decision.
 A week later, the lawmakers opposed that motion.
 On June 25, Sullivan denied Trump’s motion to stay the proceedings pending appeal, paving the way for discovery to begin June 28 and last through Sept.
 27. On July 8, the president’s DoJ attorneys notified the court that they will appeal its refusal to dismiss the case to the U.S. Court of Appeals for the D.C.
 Circuit.
 According to Trump’s filing, the Democrats have issued 37 subpoenas, which require responses by July 29.
 The subpoenas “target information from a wide array of Trump’s businesses, including Trump Tower, his hotels in New York and Washington, and his Mar-a-Lago Club in South Florida, according to the constitutional Accountability Center, the legal group representing the Democrats in the case,” reported The Washington Post.
 On July 19, U.S. Circuit Court Judges Patricia Ann Millett (an Obama appointee), Cornelia Pillard (an Obama appointee), and Robert Leon Wilkins (an Obama appointee) ordered Sullivan to reconsider Trump’s request for an immediate appeal, causing Sullivan to put discovery on hold.

 CREW et. al’s emoluments lawsuit